-If you and your former partner have been separated but living under the one roof, or if you cannot find your former partner to serve them with an Application for Divorce, or if you have been married for less than two years, we will help you understand the steps to take to ensure your application for divorce proceeds smoothly.
+If you and your former partner have been separated but living under the one roof, if you cannot find your former partner to serve them with an Application for Divorce, or if you have been married for less than two years, we will help you understand what steps you need to take to ensure your application for divorce can proceed smoothly.

 Book online now

 If you satisfy at least one of the below criteria, you will be eligible to make an application for divorce in Australia:

 - If you consider Australia as your home and your intention is to live in Australia indefinitely;

 - If you have lived in Australia for 12 months immediately preceding filing the Application for Divorce.

 An Application for Divorce must be filed in the Federal Circuit Court.
 Australia’s divorce process is a “no-fault” system and accordingly, the only requirement before filing the application is that you and your former partner have been separated for at least 12 months before filing the application.